Table of Contents

 Under the rule of law, laws must be applied evenly to everyone.
 While there are countless examples of uneven application of laws throughout the history of the United States, the rule of law concept requires the government to do its best to treat everyone equally under the law.

-The constitution, Bill of Rights, and policies adopted by federal and state governments have many protections for people who might otherwise suffer.
+The Constitution, the Bill of Rights, and policies adopted by federal and state governments have many protections for people who might otherwise suffer.
 These provisions include the right to a public defender if you can’t afford a lawyer, the right to a jury of your peers, and methods of removing law-breaking government officials so that they can’t use their influence in government to influence a trial.

 Equal enforcement doesn’t just apply to people.
 Under the equal enforcement idea, the government is also subject to laws.
 Both private citizens and other government agencies can take legal action against government agencies when they break the law.
 This serves as an important check that ensures that the government follows its own rules.